stefanpejcic/CodeEditor/README.md

 # CodeEditor
-simple code editor made in a day
+simple code editor made in a jQuery